-b) military servicemen of the Ministry for Internal Affairs of Georgia referred to in paragraph (1)(d) of this article, who on polling day are deployed at the relevant location shall participate in Sakrebulo elections held under the proportional system, however, in the Mayoral/Gamgebeli elections and in the Sakrebulo elections held under the majoritarian system, the servicemen shall participate only if their location is within the borders of the election district/local majoritarian election district, respectively, in which they are registered according to the place of residence.
+b) military servicemen of the Ministry of Internal Affairs of Georgia, and military servicemen of the State Security Service of Georgia, who are deployed at an appropriate location on polling day, shall participate in the Sakrebulo elections held under the proportional system.
+They shall only participate in the Mayoral/Gamgebeli elections and in the Sakrebulo elections held under the majoritarian system if their location fall within the election district/local majoritarian election district, in which they are registered according to their place of residence.